 Tips on Not Losing Your Shirt

-In order to avoid this fate, you need to make a decision as to how much total money you’re willing to bet and lose before calling it a day.
-Sticking to this decision will take some willpower on your part, especially since the desire to “bet it all” in an attempt to make one big win and walk away with all the money you lost and then some can be tempting, but it’s the best way to avoid losing money you can’t afford to lose.
+To avoid this fate, you need to decide how much total money you’re willing to bet and lose before calling it a day.
+Sticking to this decision will take some willpower on your part, especially since the desire to “bet it all” in an attempt to make one big win and walk away with all the money you lost some can be tempting, but it’s the best way to avoid losing money you can’t afford to lose.

 Additionally, a good strategy to keep yourself from losing too much money is to withdraw any profits you make as they come instead of keeping all of your winnings intermingled with the money you came to the table with.